TechnicalInterviewPrep/urlShortener/README.md

 The next thing that you want to do is clarify the constraints.
 These are the factors that you will need to take into consideration as you design your system.
 The constraints that we'll start with are load and data.

 ##### Load #####
 You need to figure out how much traffic your system will be required to handle.
-For this example, a good breadown of monthly traffic would be:
+For this example, a good breakdown of monthly traffic would be:
   * Total number of requests per month
   * Number of requests that are for url shortening (writes)
   * Number of requests that are for redirection (reads)